Current Accounts Icon

 Who is a current account suitable for?

-How to choose a current account
+How to choose the best current account

 If you're looking for the best current account that gives you something back, a switching incentive might lure you in with some offering up to £125 to switch.
-However, a little bit extra every month might work out as more lucrative over the long run, so you may want to consider a cashback or interest-paying current account instead.
+However, a little bit extra every month might work out as more lucrative over the long run, so you may want to consider a cashback or interest-paying current accounts instead.
 Regardless, remember that a lot of incentives will require you to close your old account, so you can't just open an extra account for a cash offer.

 Whatever you are after, make sure to compare current accounts on all their features, not just their benefits, otherwise you might find that a cashback offer is undone by a high account or overdraft fee.
-Once you've made your choice, it's easy to switch bank accounts, especially thanks to the Current Account Switch Service and its accompanying guarantee.
-Read our current account switching guide to find out which providers offer it – you'll find that almost all do nowadays.

 What to compare when choosing a current account